1 Types of gods

 God made the world by withholding from his creatures his own supernal attributes.
 The creation was his act of self-negation.

-If we are to read God’s disposition in the book of the world, he must be like a schoolboy with a chemistry set, who loves spectacular effects, flares and explosions, but has not worked out what to do with most of it.
+If we are to read God’s disposition in the book of the world, he must be like a schoolboy with a chemistry set.
+He loves spectacular effects, flares and explosions, but has not worked out what to do with most of it.
 The universe is a sign of what mischief a bored deity will get up to when left on his own for an eternity.

 What pathetic need drove God, a perfect and self-sufficing being, to make a world so far inferior to himself?